Health Lope

 Bottom Line:

-Benign tumors are non-cancerous growth with unknown pathophysiology.
-Usually, they are non-invasive and show slow growth compared to malignant tumors, but in some cases, they may become malignant or life-threatening.
+Benign tumors are non-cancerous growths with an unknown pathophysiology.
+They are usually noninvasive and show slow growth compared to malignant tumors, but in some cases, they may become malignant or life-threatening.
 Asymptomatic tumors require laboratory testing to diagnose them.
-Commonly they do not require treatment, but in case of serious health problems, they may be removed surgically or by radiation therapy.
+Healthcare providers typically do not require treatment for them, but in cases of serious health problems, they may remove them surgically or with radiation therapy.